 The drawbacks of cross-functional teams listed above are important to be aware of, but they don’t mean that every cross-functional team is doomed to failure.
 Rather, what they suggest is cross-functional teams require a more systematic, organized approach in order to be successful.
 To build effective cross-functional teams, focus must be placed on communication, collaboration, and coordination.

 Without communication, everything breaks down.
 Cross-functional teams need to be able to efficiently ask questions, give answers, provide context, and offer guidance to one another.
 Otherwise, team members are working in the dark.

 Communication is critical no matter the team, but cross-functional teams are more likely to have trouble communicating effectively because many different communication styles are coming together, sometimes for the first time.
 The team needs to take the time to communicate effectively; otherwise, miscommunications will occur, which can lead to misunderstandings, conflict, and derailed trust.

 Continuous feedback can help team members speak more openly about communication preferences and potential communication barriers.
 Ensure everyone provides and receives constructive feedback no matter their role or seniority.

-📚 Read our Guide to Giving Constructive Feedback, which includes a framework for giving constructive feedback and best practices for ensuring feedback is well-received.
+📚 Read Constructive feedback: The ultimate guide to giving and receiving feedback, which includes a framework for giving constructive feedback and best practices for ensuring feedback is well-received.